Zoho Mail Plugin for WordPress

 - Copy the Authorized Redirect URI provided on that page.

-- Provide the appropriate Client Name and Client Domain along with the Authorized Redirect URI copied from your WordPress account.
+- Provide the appropriate Client Name and your domain in Homepage URL along with the Authorized Redirect URL copied from your WordPress account.

 - Click Create to receive the Client ID and Client Secret.